DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Comparison with Deep Research Benchmarks

 \section{Comparison with Deep Research Benchmarks}

 In this section, we compare existing deep research benchmarks with our methodology.
-Table~\ref{tab:drex-comparison} extends and modifies the comparison table proposed in ResearchRubrics \cite{ResearchRubrics}, and adds new evaluation axes to summarize how DREX differs from prior work.
+Table~\ref{tab:deer-comparison} extends and modifies the comparison table proposed in ResearchRubrics \cite{ResearchRubrics}, and adds new evaluation axes to summarize how DEER differs from prior work.
 The ResearchRubrics table uses five axes (whether rubrics are human-written, whether experts curate tasks, whether tasks are open-ended, whether non-technical domains are included, and whether an LLM-as-judge is used).
-On top of this, we add three axes that we consider essential from the perspective of \emph{deep research report evaluation}: (1) \emph{Claim fact-check}, (2) \emph{Interpretability}, and (3) \emph{Systematic criteria}.
-Systematic criteria indicate whether the evaluation criteria form a shared hierarchical ontology across tasks, grounded in external expert norms and guidelines.
+On top of this, we add two axes that are essential for deep research report evaluation: (1) Claim fact-check and (2) Interpretability.